Preface: Welcome to the race—Quantity & quality of content

 Tip #2: Break out of the design box

-One way to help is by encouraging your designers to stretch in ways not directly related to their day job.
+One way to help is by encouraging your team to stretch in ways not directly related to their day job.
 They could learn a new hobby, try out a new sport, or seek a new cultural experience.
-Push your designers to get out of their comfort zones.
+Push your team members to get out of their comfort zones.
 There are a million suggestions you could make: learn to rock climb, weld, or change a car's oil.
 Adopt a dog.
 Listen to new kinds of music, travel to a new part of the world, volunteer at the local food bank.
 Read the collected works of an author, join a book club, take improv classes.
 The possibilities are, as they say, endless.

 Tip #3: Connect with the customer